SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Details of Dynamic Corpus-Aware Pruning in

 \subsection{Effects on Pruning}

 Next, we show the effectiveness of each pruning in terms of latency. \cref{fig:graph4-6} shows the p95 and p99 latencies (1) when we only applied iterative pruning; (2) when we applied iterative pruning and $k$-gram pruning; and (3) when we applied all of iterative pruning, $k$-gram pruning, and last-bits pruning.
-It works well in smaller corpora; the p99 latencies improved by 1.45x or more for corpora smaller than 20B tokens.
-Note that the improvement in latency was not as strong as the improvement in the number of searches (see \cref{sec:eval-soft}), mainly due to the page cache.
+The $k$-gram and last-bits prunings work well in smaller corpora; the p99 latencies improved by approximately 2x for corpora smaller than 1B tokens.
+However, the improvement in latency was not as strong as the improvement in the number of searches (see \cref{sec:eval-soft}), mainly due to the page cache.
+Note that in this experiment, we specially tested on 2,000 Gemini queries instead of the normal 400 queries.
+This is because, to evaluate p99 latencies, 400 samples are too few.